gandreini/css-guidelines/css-style-guide.md

 ### 2.3 Components

 Styles for components (or modules).
 What is a component? **A component is a distinct, independent unit**, that can be combined with other components to form a more complex structure. **Components are built to be reusable** in different contexts, can be nested one into the other or directly inserted into layouts.
-Components' style is also **indipendent** of the parent elements that wraps them.
+Components' style is also **independent** of the parent elements that wrap them.

 ### 2.4 Layouts

-Layouts are the strucuture of each page and create the main areas where components will be placed.
+Layouts are the structure of each page and create the main areas where components will be placed.
 Due to the fact that layouts are just structures, we expect HTML and CSS to be very limited.

 ### 2.5 Utilities

-Utilities and helper classes with ability to override the styles defined in Global, Components and Layouts.
-Utilities includes classes for **hidden elements**, **label and value** elements to show metadata, classes to set up a **sticky footer**.
+Utilities and helper classes with the ability to override the styles defined in Global, Components and Layouts.
+Utilities include classes for **hidden elements**, **label and value** elements to show metadata, classes to set up a **sticky footer**.

 ### 2.6 External frameworks

 You're discouraged to use frameworks like Bootstrap of Foundation for complex and long term projects since you'll spend a lot of time undoing styles (see 1.6 Avoid undoing/overriding).
 If you use a framework, import it using a package manager (like NPM or Bower) and never modify the original files.
 Import the SASS files in the main **style.scss** and select only the files you really need (don't import the whole CSS).
 Be aware that using the theming options of the framework (like bootstrap-theme of Bootstrap) will add another layer of style.

 ### 2.7 Color scheme

-It's a good habit to use a limited set of colors: using too many colors can lead to have a very incoherent interface that confuses the user.

-For this reason we have a **color-scheme.scss** file that contains the variables **of all the colors used in the project**.
+It's a good habit to use a limited set of colors: using too many colors can lead to having a very incoherent interface that confuses the user.
+For this reason, we have a **color-scheme.scss** file that contains the variables **of all the colors used in the project**.
 This will limit the number of colors used that should be less than 15, including all the possible shades of gray used for borders and backgrounds.
 The file should be imported before the **variables.scss**.

 ### 2.8 Style.scss file

-Outside the folders **Generic, Global, Components, Layouts, Utilities** we create the **style.scss** file which is responsible for importing all the needed scss files (that will be compiled by SASS).
+Outside the folders **Generic, Global, Components, Layouts, Utilities** we create the **style.scss** file which is responsible for importing all the needed SCSS files (that will be compiled by SASS).

 The **style.scss** file starts with a comment where we write the name of the project and we explain what this file is responsible for: